 Debugging

-Debugging inference in RxInfer can be quite challenging, mostly due to the reactive nature of the inference, undefined order of computations, the use of observables, and generally hard-to-read stack traces in Julia.
-Below we discuss ways to help you find problems in your model that prevents you from getting the results you want.
+Debugging inference in RxInfer can be challenging due to the reactive nature of the inference, undefined order of computations, the use of observables, and generally hard-to-read stack traces in Julia.
+This page covers several techniques to help you find and fix problems in your model.

 Getting Help from the Community